2/13/2025

 Chief Strategy Officer

-Thanks, Barish.
-Good morning, everyone.
-We're pleased with our results for the full year 2024.
+Thanks, Baris.
+Good morning, everyone. we're pleased with our results for the full year 2024.
 As Malcolm and Barish mentioned, the investments we've made in our business are driving great results.
 Today, I'd like to update you on the progress we're making toward our vision of an AI-enabled warehouse and how our strategy for 2025 will support our future growth.
-As we discussed last quarter, we began piloting our first proprietary AI applications in select warehouses across the US last year.
+As we discussed last quarter, we began piloting our first proprietary AI applications in select warehouses across the U.S. last year.
 We've now launched 22 instances of our proprietary AI apps across three key warehouse functions, proactive replenishment, skew dimensioning, and order routing.
-Our tools have delivered exciting results over the past few months, including productivity improvements of three to four times in stock replenishment for a major sporting goods retailer, a 50% improvement in order allocation, plus a 22% improvement in cart and fill rates, which drove efficiency and decreased transportation costs for an omni-channel retailer, and a record-setting inbound process for 35,000 skews as we prepared to launch a new e-commerce operation.
+Our tools have delivered exciting results over the past few months, including productivity improvements of three to four times in stock replenishments for a major sporting goods retailer, a 50% improvement in order allocation, plus a 22% improvement in cart and fill rate, which drove efficiency and decreased transportation costs for an omni-channel retailer, and a record-setting inbound process for 35,000 SKUs as we prepared to launch a new e-commerce operation.
 We have a number of other modules in development, including volume prediction, slotting, and pick optimization.
 GXO's strategy for AI within the four walls of the warehouse focuses on improving productivity and de-bottlenecking the flow of product.
 Our 2025 roadmap prioritizes layering additional modules on sites where we're already live with AI to compound the impacts of these powerful tools.
 We run mega sites for household name brands all over the world, and we're focused on scaling the impact of our AI across multiple warehouse processes in parallel.
-We're excited about this technology and the tangible results it's driving.
-We're receiving positive customer feedback on how our AI is transforming their fulfillment operations, and we look forward to formally launching this product as a key part of our commercial strategy to supercharge our growth.
+We're excited about this technology and the tangible result is driving.
+We're receiving positive customer feedback on how our AI is transforming their fulfillment operations.
+And we look forward to formally launching this product as a key part of our commercial strategy to supercharge our growth.
 And with that, I'll pass it back to Malcolm.

 speaker